13 July 2021 | Blog

 Why exceptional experiences have become the leading driver of customer loyalty

-Seamless, unique experiences based on a digital-first approach have become the key to driving customer loyalty; overtaking more traditional factors such as monetary rewards.
+Back in early 2020 we first wrote about a seamless, digital-first approach becoming the key to driving customer loyalty; overtaking more traditional factors such as monetary rewards.
 Post-pandemic, this could not be more true.

-The latest Beyond Rewards report by Harvard Business Review and sponsored by Mastercard showed that financial incentives – such as points, miles or cashback – are now only the fourth most important factor in building loyalty among your customers.
+A Beyond Rewards report by Harvard Business Review and sponsored by Mastercard showed that financial incentives – such as points, miles or cashback – had become only the fourth most important factor in building loyalty among customers.

 What do businesses consider the most important components for building loyalty?